-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - damages-based agreements.

-Under a conditional fee agreement, the lawyers recover disbursements and their fees calculated at usual hourly rates, with an uplift on the fees (typically 25%) to compensate them for the cost of the credit they have advanced to the client and the risk of non-payment.
+Under a conditional fee agreement, the lawyers recover disbursements and their fees calculated at usual hourly rates, with (where permitted) an uplift on the fees (typically 25%) to compensate them for the cost of the credit they have advanced to the client and the risk of non-payment.

-Under a damages-based agreement, the lawyers can earn a contingency fee, through which they are paid a percentage of the client's recovery.
+Under a damages-based agreement, the lawyers can earn a contingency fee under which they are paid a percentage of the client's recovery.
 Unlike a funder, the lawyers do not recover their costs in addition to the contingency fee.
-Damages-based agreements, known as ‘group costs orders', are permitted only in class actions in the Victoria Supreme Court and are illegal elsewhere in Australia.
+Damages-based agreements, known as ‘group costs orders', are permitted only in class actions in the Victoria Supreme Court and are currently illegal elsewhere in Australia.

 1.3 What are the major legal finance products/solutions in your jurisdiction? (a) Single case fees and expenses; (b) Portfolio fees and expenses; (c) Monetisation of claims; (d) Monetisation of judgments and awards and (e) Other